matt-sd-watson/spora/docs/1-INSTALLATION.md

 # Installation

 ## Requirements
-The following tools/packages are required
+The following tools/packages are required: \
-    • Python (Ubuntu installation instructions can be found here)
+    • Python (Ubuntu installation instructions can be found here) \
-    • conda (Ubuntu installation instructions can be found here)
+    • conda (Ubuntu installation instructions can be found here) \

 ## Basic installation from source